TheGoodlike13/liberty_or_death/README.md

 3. On GET, redirect to success page.
 Or do whatever.
 Success page with logout is convenient though.

+This is a very basic setup for demonstration purposes, and probably unfit for prod.
+But that's not the point.
+The point is to try to get it to work.
+So it can be understood :D

 #### Auth in this project

 With faces gone, the primary issue is finding the 'web' folder configuration.